- Discover the sights, sounds, and flavors of Hanoi

 In the morning, you'll embark on a guided tour of Hanoi, first stopping at Hang Be Market.
 Located in the heart of the Old Quarter, just a five-minute walk from Hoàn Kiếm Lake, this municipal market has been open for over 100 years.
 It offers a wide variety of products, from fresh produce, meat, and fish to dry goods, flowers, and clothing.
 More than a center of commerce, Hang Be is a meeting point for locals from all walks of life, and spending time here is a great way to get to know the people of the city.

-Next, you'll head to Ba Dinh Square and visit the outside of the Ho Chi Minh Mausoleum, the dominating structure that serves as the final resting place for the revolutionary leader.
+Then you'll visit Ba Dinh Square and see the outside of the Ho Chi Minh Mausoleum, the dominating structure that serves as the final resting place for the revolutionary leader.
 This is followed by a stop at the nearby One Pillar Pagoda, one of the most iconic Buddhist temples in the city.
 Move on to the Temple of Literature, which was built in the 11th century and is dedicated to Confucius.
 This temple was the first university in Vietnam, and it's still a place where students burn incense and pray at the altars for academic success.

 Day 3: Discover the Scenery of Hạ Long Bay